founticle/Spring_Boot_1/README.md

   --> Go back to IDE, connect to database "customer".

-  --> \d customer to get the infor on columns
+  --> \d customer to get the information on columns

   --> use the Command - INSERT INTO customer(id, name, email, age) (press ENTER)